 Çağatay Kerem Dönmez

-A PhD candidate in Physics in Middle East Technical University (METU).
+A research assistant in the Department of Physics in Middle East Technical University (METU).
 It is located in Ankara, the capital of Turkey.
+Despite the official naming, the position primarily involves teaching responsibilities.

 Well, I work in astrophysics, currently focusing on X-ray binaries that contain a neutron star.